ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 **Steps**:

-* Add a nonce storage item that will be used for generating local asset IDs
+* Add a nonce storage item that will be used for generating foreign asset IDs

 * Add storage item for Asset ticker-symbol